ShawnStrasser/atspm-report/README.md

 - `connection_params`: Database connection parameters (required when `use_parquet` is false)
 - `signals_query`: Custom SQL query to retrieve signal information (required when `use_parquet` is false)
 - `num_figures`: Number of figures to generate per device in the report
-- `email_reports_flag`: If true, email reports instead of saving to disk
+- `email_reports`: If true, email reports instead of saving to disk
 - `days_back`: Number of days of historical data to analyze
 - `alert_flagging_days`: Maximum age (in days) for new alerts to be included in reports
 - `alert_suppression_days`: Number of days to suppress repeated alerts for the same issue
 - `use_past_alerts`: Whether to track and suppress previously reported alerts
+- `phase_skip_*`: Controls where Phase Skip parquet files live, how long to keep history, and how many skips trigger alerts

 ### Data Requirements